-WASHINGTON, DC - June 7, 2016 - Chairman John Webster Leslie, Jr. was sworn in as the U.S. African Development Foundation’s Chairman of the Board on Friday, June 3, 2016 at the U.S. Department of State by Assistant Secretary of State Linda Thomas-Greenfield.
+WASHINGTON, DC - June 7, 2016 - John Webster Leslie, Jr. was reconfirmed as the U.S. African Development Foundation’s Chairman of the Board on Friday, June 3, 2016 at the U.S. Department of State by Assistant Secretary of State Linda Thomas-Greenfield.
 Mr. Leslie will continue to serve as Chairman, a position he has held since 2009, for a term expiring September 22, 2019.
 Mr. Leslie was confirmed in the Senate by unanimous consent on May 17, 2016.

 Under Mr. Leslie’s leadership, USADF has expanded its reach to serving the most marginalized populations in Africa, including hard to reach areas such as Lake Turkana in Kenya and the Sahel region of West Africa.
 “As we commemorate USADF’s 35th anniversary year, I am proud to lead an agency that truly promotes innovative, African-led solutions to end poverty.
 Africa is on the move, and we are proud to play a small part of Africa’s growth story,” Mr. Leslie said.
 As USADF Chairman, Mr. Leslie continues to highlight how Africa is on the rise.